huksley/generate-content-spreadsheet/README.md

 npm i generate-content-spreadsheet
 ```

+1. Create Google Spreadsheet
+2. Share it publicly (File => Share => Anyone with the link can view)
+3. Add Webpack plugin
+4. Seen plugin generates source file with content
+5. Import and use it in your front-end code
+6. Update spreadsheet and recompile your code
+7. ...
+8. Profit!

 ## FAQ

 ### Why?

 I needed a simple way to manage content for my NextJS website.
-I wanted to use Google Spreadsheet as a CMS, but I didn't want to use any of the existing solutions, because they were either too complicated, too expensive, or too limited.
+I wanted to use Google Spreadsheet as a CMS, but I didn't want to use any of the existing solutions, because they were either too complicated or too expensive.

 ### Why not use Headless CMS?